 Key competencies and experience:

-- A first degree in a relevant subject, such as ecology or other biological sciences, and ideally a relevant postgraduate qualification.
+A degree in a relevant subject, such as ecology or other biological sciences, and/or a relevant postgraduate qualification

-- At least one protected species survey licence.
+At least one protected species survey licence (not including GCN)

-- Experience of applying for and holding licenses for protected species mitigation/conservation would be an advantage.
+Experience of applying for and holding licenses for protected species mitigation/conservation

-- Experience of ecological assessment for the water sector would be an advantage.
+Experience of ecological assessment for the water sector

 You will need to be:

 A self-starter, as you'll be part of a small and very busy team.
-Excellent team working skills are therefore essential together with strong communication skills, sound understanding of ecological impact assessment and a close attention to detail.
+Excellent team working skills are therefore essential together with strong communication skills, a sound understanding of ecological impact assessment, and good attention to detail.